census-instrumentation/opencensus-website/README.md

 $ git clone git@github.com:census-instrumentation/opencensus-website.git
 $ cd opencensus-website
 ```
-3. Make a change and run the website locally to see if it all looks good.
+3. Make a necessary change and run the website locally to see if it all looks good.

 ```
 $ hugo